holochain/holochain/docs/specs/src/hwp_4_formal.md

 $Provenance$ contains the public key of the caller along with their cryptographic signature of the call as proof that it originated from the agent controlling the associated private key.

-$C_n$ is the source Chain's latest entry at the time we begin processing the zome call.
-The validation functions will all be called "as at" the state $C_n$.
-Since multiple simultaneous zome calls might be made, tracking the "as at" enables detection of another call having successfully changed the state of the chain before this call completed its execution, therefore validation may need to be tried again on the new chain state.
+$C_n$ is the Source Chain's latest action at the time we begin processing the zome call.
+The Zome call sees (and potentially builds upon) a snapshot of this state through its lifetime, and validation functions will all be called "as at" this state.
+Since multiple simultaneous zome calls might be made, tracking the "as at" enables detection of another call having successfully changed the state of the chain before this call completed its execution, at which point any actions built upon the now-obsolete state may need to be reapplied to and validated on the new state.

 #### Zome Calls & Changing Local State

 First, Holochain's "subconscious" security system confirms the $CapTokenSecret$ permits the agent identified by the $Provenance$ to call the targeted function.
 It returns a failure if not.
 Otherwise it proceeds to further check if the function was explicitly permitted by the referenced capability token.

-*Note on Permissions: Capabilities tokens function similarly to API keys.
+*Note on Permissions: Capability tokens function similarly to API keys.
 Cap token grants are explicitly saved as private entries on the granting agent's source chain and contain a secret used to call them.
-Cap token claims are saved on the calling agent's chain so they can be used later to make calls that execute the capabilities that have been granted.*
+Cap token claims containing the secret are saved on the calling agent's chain so they can be used later to make calls that execute the capabilities that have been granted.*

 If the Zome call is one which alters local state (distinct from a call that just reads from the chain or DHT state), we must construct a bundle of state changes that will attempt to be appended to the source chain in an atomic commit: